fluffyrabbot/z/platform-system.md

 # ZChat Platform System

-ZChat automatically detects your platform and environment to provide the best possible experience.
+The ZChat installer automatically detects your platform and environment, then installs dependencies and configures paths accordingly to provide the best possible experience.
 This document explains how the platform system works and what it means for you.

-## 🖥️ **Supported Platforms**
+## Supported Platforms

 ZChat works seamlessly across: